Which Industries Will Sink and Which Will Swim in the Post-Covid World?

 Many industries will take years to regain their former strength, especially if human contact is important to the business.
-Leisure & Hospitality, for example, was hit harder than any other industry, with unemployment reaching nearly 40% (see graph).
+Leisure & Hospitality, for example, was hit harder than any other industry.
+Their unemployment reaching nearly 40% (see graph).
 And because travel has dried up, demand for hotel rooms and restaurant seats may not rebound for a long time.
 Individual hotels and major operators are projecting occupancies below 20%, a reality that may force many to close.
 According to IBISWorld, sector revenue is forecast to decline 11.2% in 2020.

 This sector is victim to substantially reduced industrial and consumer spending.
 According to IBISWorld, revenue for this sector is forecast to decline 18.4% in 2020.
 The segment of the industry related to medical supplies, however, will be an outlier in the overall decline.

 On the upside, low mortgage rates and pent up demand will kick in once the larger economy recovers.
-Moreover, public investment and infrastructure projects are sorely needed in the U.S. Initiative on these is unlikely before the presidential election, but if the government moves forward on projects in 2021, it could offer a lot of employment opportunity.
+Moreover, public investment and infrastructure projects are sorely needed in the U.S. Initiative on these is unlikely before the presidential election.
+But if the government moves forward on projects in 2021, it could offer a lot of employment opportunity.

-Automakers have started to reopen plants, but continuing supply chain and health safety concerns, not to mention waning consumer demand, will continue to hamper the recovery of this industry.
+Automakers have started to reopen plants.
+But continuing supply chain and health safety concerns, not to mention waning consumer demand, will continue to hamper the recovery of this industry.

 The air travel industry will be even more vulnerable.
 Revenue is expected to decline 6.3% in 2020 due to the Covid-19 fallout.
-U.S. airlines carried 51% fewer scheduled service passengers in March 2020 than a year earlier – the largest year-to-year decrease on record and the lowest level of air travel in almost two decades.
+U.S. airlines carried 51% fewer scheduled service passengers in March 2020 than a year earlier.
+That’s the largest year-to-year decrease on record and the lowest level of air travel in almost two decades.
 Demand is unlikely to recover without a concurrent rise in consumer sentiment and improved economic conditions.